yaseenkady/tree.pro/README.md

 - Case 4
 - Case 5

-Work on case with Dr Pompei
+Work on case with Dr Pompei.

-Review pulmonary block

 ## 0614